marcoct/test-site/_pages/index.md

 ### Gen supports inference in open-universe models
 Generative and inference models in Gen can have stochastic control flow (dimension).
 Support for custom reversible jump MCMC allows for much more efficient inference over model structure.

-### Gen is extensible
-Gen is designed for extensibility and to support incremental performance optimization as the inference application is scaled from a small-scale proof of concept to a prototype.
-Users can optimize bottlenecks in their model by hand-optimized code that inter-operates with Gens inference library code.

 <br>